MartinsKMickus/simple-trading-analysis/README.md

   - `INTERVAL` Default trading interval (1min, 5min, 15min, 30min, 60min)

 ## How to run:
-- `python tradinga` Right now this command doesn't do anything.
+- `python main.py` Right now this command doesn't do anything.
 Arguments have to be added.

 ### Arguments
 - `update` Update local data